Data, partnership and insight reports on artists’ working conditions, career barriers, and ambitions

-Applied addresses a crucial gap in data and insights related to artists in England — specifically, their working conditions, the barriers they face, and their career ambitions.
 While there are many initiatives focused on audience data, such as The Audience Agency and Taking Part, Applied is the only ongoing, artist-focused data project of its kind in the country.

 Applied is made up of three key components:

-• The Applied Partnership – A collaborative data sharing initiative involving arts organisations that engage with artists through open calls, memberships, and registrations.
+- Applied: Partnership – A collaborative data sharing initiative involving arts organisations that engage with artists through open calls, memberships, and registrations.

-• Applied Insights – Analysis and interpretation of data gathered through the Applied Partnership, providing a deeper understanding of the evolving landscape in which artists work.
+- Applied: Insights – Analysis and interpretation of data gathered through the Applied Partnership, providing a deeper understanding of the evolving landscape in which artists work.

 Get involved